keybase/book-content/api/kid.md

-Keybase introduces a new format for public key IDs, inspired by PGP's fingerprint, but: (1) versioned and hence upgradable in the future; (2) based on SHA2 rather than SHA1; and (3) able to accomodate newer cryptosystems like EdDSA without the need for hashing.
+Keybase introduces a new format for public key IDs, inspired by PGP's fingerprint, but: (1) versioned and hence upgradable in the future; (2) based on SHA2 rather than SHA1; and (3) able to accommodate newer cryptosystems like EdDSA without the need for hashing.

 ### The KID format